 - Be leery of websites or organizations that want you to pay to search for scholarships.
 Many are scams or aren't worth the money.
 Do your research!

 - Don’t forget to complete the FAFSA (Free Application For Federal Student Aid) if you are going to college!
 The FAFSA opens the doors to college scholarships, state grants, and federally-sponsored loans for both community colleges and 4-year schools.
-The FAFSA for the following school year opens in October, so high school seniors should complete it in late fall/early winter of your senior year.
+The FAFSA for the following school year opens in October, so high school seniors should complete it in late fall/early winter of their senior year.
 For FAFSA purposes, mark that you are a homeschooled student.

 - Look for scholarships for homeschooled students - there are some scholarships specifically for you!